reggiemcdonald/grpc-audio-converter/README.md

 Setup:
 1. Create the `.env` file in the project root directory:
     - Locate your `AWS_ACCESS_KEY` and add it to the `.env`.
-Alternatively, you may make up a fake value for this if you only intend to deploy locally.
+Alternatively, you may omit this if you only intend to deploy locally.
     - Locate `AWS_SECRET_KEY` and add it to the `.env`.
-Alternatively, you may make up a fake value for this if you only intend to deploy locally.
+Alternatively, you may omit this if you only intend to deploy locally.
     - Create a username for the database, and add it to the `.env` file with the key `POSTGRES_USER`
     - Create a password for the database, and add it to the `.env` file under the key `POSTGRES_PASSWORD`